DWTechs/efficient-angular/content/basics.md

 ## Use Services

 Put all the logic into services.
-The model view should only contain code that is useful to the view
+The model view should only contain code that is useful to the view.